Cellulase: Paper and pulp

 Cellulases have a wide varierty of applications in the paper and pulp industry.
 In the production and recycling processes cellulases can be applied to improve debarking, pulping, bleaching, drainage or deinking.

 The use of cellulase can also improve the quality of the paper.
 Cellulases affect the fiber morphology, which may lead to improved fibre-fibre bonding, resulting in increased fibre cohesion.
 Additional effects on the paper may include increased tensile strength, higher bulk, porosity and tissue softness.

 Pharmaceutical

 Cellulase is used in medicine as a treatment for phytobezoars, a form of cellulose bezoar found in the human stomach, and it has exhibited efficacy in degrading polymicrobial bacterial biofilms by hydrolyzing the β(1-4) glycosidic linkages within the structural, matrix exopolysaccharides of the extracellular polymeric substance (EPS).

 Textiles

 Various uses of cellulases in the textile industry include biostoning of jeans, polishing of textile fibres, softening of garments, removal of excess dye or the restoration of colour brightness.

+Cellulase may also be incorporated in laundry detergents to remove loose fibrils on fabrics like cotton.
+Detergents with cellulase may have improved soil removal and may reduce the appearance of pilling on fabrics.